Skip to content

 What is the difference between BIM and VDC?

 BIM is a methodology for managing collaboration in the actual building and management process.
-The two methodologies can overlap—and often do.
+VDC includes, but is not limited to, scan-to BIM methods within BIM construction projects.

 What is the difference between a BIM model and a 3D CAD model?

 Both types of models contain geometric information about a real-world structure.
-However, 3D CAD uses “dumb” lines to represent a building, meaning the lines are not grouped together into objects within the model.
+However, 3D CAD uses “dumb” lines to represent a building, meaning the lines are not grouped together into objects within the model, which can limit their functionality in BIM tools.

 For example, you may look at a drawing of a window in a CAD model and know that you are looking at a window, but the CAD model thinks of that window as a set of unrelated lines.

 BIM models, on the other hand, do group lines into objects.
 The BIM model will know that a window is a window.
-This is useful for linking geometric information to functional information about the asset.
+This is useful for linking geometric information to semantic information about the asset.
+This object-oriented approach is beneficial for integrating geometric and functional information, and creating a database of the building within construction documents and construction drawings.

 What is the difference between a BIM model and a digital twin?